-It is also advisable to write the backups to a location which support de-duplication, such as Windows 2012 Server.
+It is also advisable to write the backups to a location that support de-duplication, such as Windows 2012 Server.
 It still takes time to write the backup, but the de-duplication will dramatically lower the required storage footprint for backing up Zerto VPG’s.
-Without de-duplication on the backup storage you will see a large amount of storage consumed by each full backup of the VPGs.
+Without de-duplication on the backup storage, you will see a large amount of storage consumed by each full backup of the VPGs.

 Interested in learning how Managecast can help your business with its cloud backup and disaster recovery solutions?
 Fill out this form for more information!